MoniPar/booklist_generator/README.md

 **Print List of Books and Total Price**

 * A message is printed to the terminal notifying the user that the worksheet has updated successfully.
-* The user is then asked if they would like to review the information entered by pressing ‘Y’ or ‘N’.
-Input validation
-* If the user answers yes: The list of books and total price are printed to the terminal for the user.
+* A list of the compulsory and optional books and the total price are printed to the terminal for the user.

-* If the user answers no: The user is asked if they want to enter data for another student, get a book order list or exit the program.
+**Menu Prompt**

+The user is then prompted to select an option from a menu.
+* Option 1
+* Option 2
+* Option 3
+* Option 4
+* Option X

 ### Future Features

+* (Receive a list of name and quantity of books to order.)
+* (Retrieve the information at a later date if needed.)

 [Back to Top](#index---table-of-contents)
 ___